dream-sports-labs/react-native-fast-image/README.md

 ### `source.uri?: string`

-Remote url to load the image from. e.g. `'https://facebook.github.io/react/img/logo_og.png'`.
+Remote url to load the image from, e.g. `"https://unsplash.it/400/400?image=1"`.

 ---

-### `source.headers?: object`
+### `source.headers?: Object`

-Headers to load the image with. e.g. `{ Authorization: 'someAuthToken' }`.
+Headers to load the image with, e.g. `{ Authorization: "someAuthToken" }`.

 ---

-### `source.priority?: enum`
+### `source.priority?: Priorities`

--   `FastImage.priority.low` - Low Priority.
+-   `FastImage.priority.low` – Low Priority.
--   `FastImage.priority.normal` **(Default)** - Normal Priority.
+-   `FastImage.priority.normal` **(Default)** – Normal Priority.
--   `FastImage.priority.high` - High Priority.
+-   `FastImage.priority.high` – High Priority.

 ---

-### `source.cache?: enum`
+### `source.cache?: CacheControls`

--   `FastImage.cacheControl.immutable` - **(Default)** - Only updates if url changes.
+-   `FastImage.cacheControl.immutable` – **(Default)** - Only updates if url changes.
--   `FastImage.cacheControl.web` - Use headers and follow normal caching procedures.
+-   `FastImage.cacheControl.web` – Use headers and follow normal caching procedures.
--   `FastImage.cacheControl.cacheOnly` - Only show images from cache, do not make any network requests.
+-   `FastImage.cacheControl.cacheOnly` – Only show images from cache, do not make any network requests.

 ---

 ### `defaultSource?: number`

--   An asset loaded with `require(...)`.
+-   An asset loaded with `require()` or `import`.
 -   Note that like the built-in `Image` implementation, on Android `defaultSource` does not work in debug mode.
-This is due to the fact that assets are sent from the dev server, but RN's functions only know how to load it from `res`.
+This is due to the fact that assets are sent from the dev server, but RN’s functions only know how to load it from `res`.

 ---

-### `resizeMode?: enum`
+### `resizeMode?: ResizeModes`

--   `FastImage.resizeMode.contain` - Scale the image uniformly (maintain the image's aspect ratio) so that both dimensions (width and height) of the image will be equal to or less than the corresponding dimension of the view (minus padding).
+-   `FastImage.resizeMode.contain` – Scale the image uniformly (maintain the image's aspect ratio) so that both dimensions (width and height) of the image will be equal to or less than the corresponding dimension of the view (minus padding).
--   `FastImage.resizeMode.cover` **(Default)** - Scale the image uniformly (maintain the image's aspect ratio) so that both dimensions (width and height) of the image will be equal to or larger than the corresponding dimension of the view (minus padding).
+-   `FastImage.resizeMode.cover` **(Default)** – Scale the image uniformly (maintain the image's aspect ratio) so that both dimensions (width and height) of the image will be equal to or larger than the corresponding dimension of the view (minus padding).
--   `FastImage.resizeMode.stretch` - Scale width and height independently, This may change the aspect ratio of the src.
+-   `FastImage.resizeMode.stretch` – Scale width and height independently, This may change the aspect ratio of the src.
--   `FastImage.resizeMode.center` - Do not scale the image, keep centered.
+-   `FastImage.resizeMode.center` – Do not scale the image, keep centered.

 ---